$L3P Contract: 0xdeF1da03061DDd2A5Ef6c59220C135dec623116d

-In my first article, I gave a brief introduction to the Lepricon project.
+In my first article on Medium, I gave a brief introduction to the Lepricon project.
 In this article, I would like to talk about how my background in video games led to the idea for Lepricon and why I believe so passionately that gaming and gamification are essential to the general acceptance of digital currencies and blockchain in the future.

 Thus, the story of Lepricon began over 20 years ago as I embarked on my gaming career.